 The reliance on testing as a means to safely reopen societies has placed a microscope on the analytical sensitivity of virus assays, with a gold-standard of quantitative real-time polymerase chain reaction (qPCR).
-These assays have analytical limits of detection that are usually within around 10^3 viral RNA copies per ml (cp/ml) [5].
+These assays have analytical limits of detection that are usually within around $10^3$ viral RNA copies per ml (cp/ml) [6].
 However, qPCR remains expensive and as a laboratory based assay often have sample-to-result times of 24-48 hours.
-New developments in SARS-CoV-2 diagnostics have the potential to reduce cost significantly, allowing for expanded testing or greater frequency of testing and can reduce turnaround time to minutes.
-These assays however largely do not meet the gold standard for analytical sensitivity, which has encumbered translation of these assays for widescale use [6].
+New developments in SARS-CoV-2 diagnostics have the potential to reduce cost significantly, allowing for expanded testing or greater frequency of testing and can reduce turnaround time to minutes [7, 8, 9].
+These assays however largely do not meet the gold standard for analytical sensitivity, which has encumbered the widespread use of these assays [10].

-Three features of the viral increase, infectivity, and decline during SARS-CoV-2 infection led us to hypothesize that there might be minimal differences in effective surveillance using viral detection tests of different sensitivities, such as RT-qPCR with a limit of detection (LOD) at 10^3 cp/ml [5] compared to often cheaper or faster assays with higher limits of detection (i.e., around 10^5 cp/ml) such as point-of-care nucleic acid LAMP and rapid antigen tests (Figure 1A).
-First, since filtered samples collected from patients displaying less than 106 N or E RNA cp/ml contain minimal or no measurable infectious virus [7, 8, 9], either class of test should detect individuals who are currently infectious.
-The absence of infectious particles at viral RNA concentrations $< 10^{6}$ cp/ml is likely due to (i) the fact that the N and E RNAs are also present in abundant subgenomic mRNAs, leading to overestimation of the number of actual viral genomes by $\sim 100-1000X$ [10], (ii) technical artifacts of RT-PCR at Ct values > 35 due to limited template [11, 12], and (iii) the production of non-infectious viral particles as is commonly seen with a variety of RNA viruses [13].
-Second, during the exponential growth of the virus, the time difference between 10^3 and 10^5 cp/ml is short, allowing only a limited window in which only the more sensitive test could diagnose individuals.
-For qPCR, this corresponds to the time required during viral growth to go from Ct values of 40 to \sim 34.
-While this time window for SARS-CoV-2 is not yet rigorously defined, for other respiratory viruses such as influenza, and in ferret models of SARS-CoV-2 transmission, it is on the order of a day [14, 15].
-Finally, high-sensitivity screening tests, when applied during the viral decline accompanying recovery, are unlikely to substantially impact transmission because such individuals detected have low, if any, infectiousness [10].
+Three features of the viral increase, infectivity, and decline during SARS-CoV-2 infection led us to hypothesize that there might be minimal differences in effective surveillance using viral detection tests of different sensitivities, such as RT-qPCR with a limit of detection (LOD) at $10^3$ cp/ml [6] compared to often cheaper or faster assays with higher limits of detection (i.e., around $10^5$ cp/ml [7, 8, 9]) such as point-of-care nucleic acid LAMP and rapid antigen tests (Figure 1A).
+First, since filtered samples collected from patients displaying less than $10^6$ N or E RNA cp/ml contain minimal or no measurable infectious virus [11, 12, 13], either class of test should detect individuals who are currently infectious.
+The absence of infectious particles at viral RNA concentrations $< 10^6$ cp/ml is likely due to (i) the fact that the N and E RNAs are also present in abundant subgenomic mRNAs, leading to overestimation of the number of actual viral genomes by $\sim 100$ -1000X [14], (ii) technical artifacts of RT-PCR at Ct values > 35 due to limited template [15, 16], and (iii) the production of non-infectious viral particles as is commonly seen with a variety of RNA viruses [17].
+Second, during the exponential growth of the virus, the time difference between $10^3$ and $10^5$ cp/ml is short, allowing only a limited window in which only the more sensitive test could diagnose individuals.
+For qPCR, this corresponds to the time required during viral growth to go from Ct values of 40 to $\sim$ 34.
+While this time window for SARS-CoV-2 is not yet rigorously defined [18], for other respiratory viruses such as influenza, and in ferret models of SARS-CoV-2 transmission, it is on the order of a day [19, 20].
+Finally, high-sensitivity screening tests, when applied during the viral decline accompanying recovery, are unlikely to substantially impact transmission because such individuals detected have low, if any, infectiousness [14].
+Indeed, a recent review by Cevik et al [18] notes that no study to date has successfully cultured live virus more than 9 days after the onset of symptoms.